PushkarArora22/Python_mini_projects/14_Number_guessing_tournament/README.md

-# 🎯 Number Guessing Tournamentb
+# 🎯 Number Guessing Tournament

 A fun command-line game built with Python where the player tries to guess a randomly generated number between 1 and 100.